“To create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles”Tesla vision statement

 According to Tesla’s Q2 2020 Report, it received $111 million, $134 million, $133 million, $354 million and $428 million in Q2-2019, Q3-2019, Q4-2019, Q1-2020, and Q2-2020 respectively.

 In Q2-2020, Tesla reported a net income of $104 million.
 Evidently, without the regulatory credits, Tesla’s net income would have seen it report a loss of $324 million.

-Looking way back, without the regulatory credits, Tesla wouldn’t have reported profit in the last three consecutive quarters.
-Entailing that it will still not be eligible for inclusion in the S&P 500.
+Looking way back, without the regulatory credits, Tesla wouldn’t have reported profit in the last three consecutive quarters in 2020.
+Entailing that it will not be eligible for inclusion in the S&P 500 that year.

 Regulatory credits for the foreseeable future will play key roles in Tesla’s Revenue generation.
 And Tesla has a business model that makes it eligible for these credits deservedly while it lasts.